 How do we do it?

-At the start of the day I encourage them to share the goal of the day, which is one thing that, if they finish, would call the day successful.
+At the start of the day, I encourage them to share their goal: What is one thing that, if they finish, would call the day successful?
 And then, at the end of the day, the group members share the status of their goals.

 This daily goal habit helps them define “a successful day” on their own terms and not leave this evaluation to chance.
 In addition, they get to avoid the feeling of a wasted day many of us have if we don’t start it with intention.
 I also usually encourage them to share a maximum of three goals as they are sometimes inclined to share their entire to-do list.